-But besides that, electricians also undergo heavy training to ensure they understand their job and know how to tackle electrical problems.
+But besides that, electricians also undergo heavy training to ensure they understand their job and know how to tackle electrical problems and for there assistance there are lot of apps for electricians.
 While prices may vary depending on where you live and the bulk of work to be done, electrical contractors tend to charge very high fees.
 But why are they so expensive compared to other service jobs?
 Here are some reasons to consider:

 1. The job is very time-consuming

 Electrical work is a risky job that requires careful expertise.
 Electricians can’t afford to rush their job as any small mistake could lead to an accident.
 They also need to go out and look for all the needed equipment for the job.
 This takes up their time and fuel.
 All these costs are factored into the bill they present to you.

 2. You pay for experience

 The higher the experience an electrician has, the more likely they will do the job well.
 Electrician recruitment agencies often look for electrical contractors that have been in the business for a long time and have garnered lots of experience.
 If you hire a contractor with 20 to 30 years of experience, they will charge higher than someone with just 5 years of experience.

 3. Shortage of electricians leaves them in high demand

 Unlike many other service jobs, electricians are few in number.
 According to data from National Electrical Contractors Association (NECA), more electricians are retiring each year, and fewer people are joining the workforce.
 With so few electricians in the workforce, the available electricians have also raised their price rates.